machisuji/Wandledi/README.md

 Wandledi
 ========

-Wandledi is a little *Java* web framework still based on the Java Servlet 2.5 specification.
-It follows an alternative approach to the whole template business.
+Wandledi is an HTML transformation library which is supposed to provide an alternative to all that template business.
 See below for more details.

+Wandledi used to be a web framework too.
+But I have split it up.
+Now Wandledi is only the library responsible for transforming HTML.
+The little web framework is still there, though as a separate project: WandlediWeb

 Repository structure
 --------------------

-* **framework** - The actual Wandledi project
+* **core** - The actual Wandledi project
-* **application** - An example Java web application using Wandledi
 * **scala-lib** - Wandledi Wrapper for Scala
-* **scala-app** - An example Scala web application using Wandledi

 How it used to be
 -----------------

-There is this widely used approach where you have a controller, which does the logic and fetches necessary data to hand it over to a template file (jsp, erb, etc.).
+There is this widely used approach where you have a controller, which does the logic and fetches necessary data to hand it over to a template file (jsp, erb, you name it).
 So you always have two parts.
 The controller and the template.

-Wandledi can do that, too.
-This looks as follows.
+In WandlediWeb for Scala this would look as follows.

 **Controller**:

-    import wandledi.java.Controller;
+    import org.wandlediweb.scala.Controller

-    public class HomeController extends Controller {
+    class HomeController extends Controller {
-        public void index() {
+      def index() {
-            model.put("wb", session.get("user") != null);
-            model.put("msg", "Paragraph No.");
-            model.put("items", java.util.Arrays.asList("One", "Two", "Three"));
+        model += "wb" -> session.get("user").isDefined)
+        model += "msg" -> "Paragraph No."
+        model += "items" -> List("One", "Two", "Three")
       }
     }

 **Template** (index.jsp):